 - Queries about medication – those which our Clinical Pharmacist cannot take care of

 Should you feel that you do not need to visit the Health Centre but feel that a discussion over the phone with a doctor would suffice, please ask our Care Navigation team for a telephone consultation.
-The appointments are of 5 minutes duration.
 Please ensure that you remain available for the doctor to call you back at the designated time.

 Emergency Treatment Out of Hours